Homily (Reflection) for Monday of the First Week in Ordinary Time (I) (14th January, 2019) on the Gospel

 Bible Reading: Eph 4:17–5:2.

-Thought for today: Go to your caller.
+Thought for today: Listen to the caller.

 Let us pray: Lord, help us to live the life we are called to live – Amen.